 Grassroots-level civic engagement here is pretty much unmatched in any other parts of the city, led by a highly politicized Tibetan youth who, unlike older generations, are equipped with English and the social services that Toronto has to offer.

-Borne of that movement are people like Parkdale-native Bhutila Karpoche, who was recently elected to represent the Parkdale-High Park riding and is the first Tibetan to ever be elected into office in North America.
+Borne of that movement are people like Parkdale-native Bhutila Karpoche, who represents the Parkdale-High Park riding and is the first Tibetan to ever be elected into office in North America.

 Just a few minutes walk on Jameson (south of the Vietnamese-owned and sometimes rowdy community hub Jason's Coffee Shop where many older Tibetan men congregate) is Parkdale College Institute, an historic high school whose student population is more than 30 percent Tibetan.

-On Wednesdays you'll see scores of people gather by the tennis court to perform the traditional circle dance, performed here for the last five years in solidarity with the Lhakar movement.
+On Wednesdays in pre-COVID times you'd see scores of people gather by the tennis court to perform the traditional circle dance, performed here in solidarity with the Lhakar movement.